Vicky Kaushal's Bhoot Part One The Haunted Ship Is Based On Real Ships That Washed Ashore In Mumbai

 Bhoot Part One: The Haunted Ship is scheduled to release tomorrow, February 21, 2020.
 The film also stars Bhumi Pednekar and Ashutosh Rana.

-ALSO READ: Bhoot Part One: The Haunted Ship Kickstarts Meme Fest; Even Vicky Kaushal Will Laugh At These Memes!
+Bhoot Part One: The Haunted Ship Kickstarts Meme Fest; Even Vicky Kaushal Will Laugh At These Memes!

-ALSO READ: Arshad Warsi Joins Cast Of Bhumi Pednekar's Horror Thriller Durgavati
+Arshad Warsi Joins Cast Of Bhumi Pednekar's Horror Thriller Durgavati